rsm-mec014/CSC3170-Database-Project/README.md

 If the video is vague, please see our Bilibili backup [CSC3170_Final_Pre](https://www.bilibili.com/video/BV1pP4y1q7AW/?spm_id_from=333.337.search-card.all.click&vd_source=910ecdca8e556f0b929ec8687e2cfccb)

 Please notice that our report [``CSC3170_Project_Report.pdf``](https://github.com/CSC3170-2022Fall/project-whiskey-drunkards/blob/main/CSC3170_Project_Report.pdf) contains a more thorough explanation and covers more main functions of our project in detail.

-## Project Abstract
-Our project aims at developing a web platform based on a consumer database for the **Chipanda Semiconductor Manufacturing Company**.
-This platform allows customers to place orders, as well as enables staff to manage those orders.
-The platform is designed with  in mind, allowing it to easily accommodate future growth and changes in customer needs.
-In addition, the system has been designed with usability in mind so that customers can quickly and easily place their orders without any confusion or frustration.
-Finally, the system provides detailed reporting capabilities for both staff and consumers, which will allow them greater insight into order trends over time.

-The target users of our platform are chip-manufacture corporations that need a secure, efficient, and easy-to-use system to manage customer orders.
-Our platform provides several advantages over traditional methods, such as:
-- Increased concurrency measures to guarantee the successful payment during transmission and storage, providing scalability to accommodate future growth in demand;

-- Detailed reporting capability provides greater insight into order trends;

-- The system is designed with availability and transaction costs in mind, so plant managers can place orders in the most convenient and cost-effective manner.

-By providing these features and benefits, we believe our platform will offer the best possible experience to both staff and customers alike.

 ## Database Creation and Data Generation
 To create database schemas, run the sql file [``source/db_table.sql``](https://github.com/CSC3170-2022Fall/project-whiskey-drunkards/blob/main/source/db_table.sql).